haakoan/GWSG/docs/signal.md

 - `signal`: numpy.array
   - The gravitational wave signal sampled at the times in the `time` array.

+- `modes_signal`: numpy.array
+  - The gravitational wave signal sampled at the times in the `time` array, for each individual mode.

 - `modes`: dict
   - A dictionary listing the modes of the signal.